 Leave the rest of the options with the default values and click Apply.

-3 - You can try to send several requests from Postman and you’ll eventually get a 429 Too Many Requests status code.
+3a - You can try to send several requests from Postman and you’ll eventually get a 429 Too Many Requests status code.
 You can take a look at the response headers to see the 3 rate-limiting headers and their values.

-If you’re using curl, you can use the following command to send one request per second until you get the “Too many requests” response.
-This is helpful to visualize the response headers easier.
+3b - If you’re using curl, you can use the following command to send one request per second until you get the "Too many requests"

 1